-The program is 100% online, and consists of three 12-week courses and one capstone project course, all offered over one calendar year.
-Students take two courses in term 1 and one course in term 2, and the final project in term 3.
-There is a total of 60 hours of online learning in each of terms 1 and 2.
+The program is 100% online, and runs from January to December with a small cohort of students.
+Students take two courses in term 1 and one course in term 2, and the final capstone project in term 3.
+There is a total of 60 hours of online learning in each term, for a total of 180 hours.

-Each of the three courses is delivered by modules, released weekly, and include online lectures, readings, videos, exercises and assignments.
-Students attend two live virtual classes or workshops a week in terms 1 and 2.
-Classes are held from 4pm to 6pm Pacific (Vancouver) Time.
+Each of the courses are delivered by modules, released weekly, and include online lectures, readings, videos, exercises and assignments.
+Students attend two live virtual classes each week.
+Synchronous sessions on Zoom are held from 4pm to 6pm Pacific (Vancouver) Time.

-The capstone course is a collaborative team project in which students participate in daily online working group sessions and scrums, and a weekly video check-in with their instructor and client partner.
+The final capstone project course in term 3 is a collaborative team project in which small groups of students participate in daily online working group sessions and scrums, and a weekly video check-in with their instructor and client partner.
 Virtual group project presentations take place at the end of the term.

-Throughout the year, there will also be optional online peer critiques and professional workshops where students are introduced to various traditional and digital media techniques used in biomedical visualization projects.
+Throughout the year, there will also be optional online peer critiques and workshops where students are introduced to various traditional and digital media techniques used in biomedical visualization projects.
 These will be held once per week from 4pm to 6pm Pacific Time during the terms as well as during term breaks if needed.

-Topics may include Intro to Adobe Photoshop, Illustrator, and After Effects; 3D modelling and animation in Blender; watercolour painting; and Intro to Figma.
+Topics may include Intro to Adobe Photoshop, Illustrator, and After Effects; 3D modelling and animation in Blender; watercolour painting; and improv skills for networking within industry.
 Please note that while technical skills will be introduced in these optional workshops, technical skills are not the focus of live virtual classes.
 It is up to students to practice the skills they are interested in developing on their own time or in homework assignments that allow for choice of medium.